Other data type

 .cfi_endproc

-The ch7_1_bool.cpp is the bool test version for C language.
-You can run with it at Chapter8_1 to get the similar result with ch7_1_bool2.ll.
+The ch7_1_bool.cpp file provides a bool test version for C. You can run it in Chapter8_1/ to obtain results similar to ch7_1_bool2.ll.

 lbdex/input/ch7_1_bool.cpp